zanechua/Pokedex/README.md

 * Evolution (including Mega Evolution)
 * Etc.

+You can download this app in [Play Store](https://play.google.com/store/apps/details?id=com.radhi.Pokedex).
 This app does not contain any picture, but you can download it through the menu in application.
 For more detail, see [wiki page](https://github.com/Acrophobic/Pokedex/wiki#adding-image).

 Pokémon
 -------